NORTHERN TANZANIA BIRDING TOUR: DETAILED ITINERARY

 Along the highways today, we should encounter Western Cattle Egret, Yellow-billed Kite, Speckled Pigeon and Pied Crow.

-Tarangire has a rich and diverse avifauna, but the prime specialities here are two Tanzania endemics, Ashy Starling and Yellow-collared Lovebird, both of which are common, as well as species restricted to eastern Africa such as Hartlaub’s Bustard (which can be found both here and in central Serengeti), Black-faced Sandgrouse, Red-billed (or African Orange-bellied) Parrot, Bare-faced Go-away Bird (the local form is sometimes split as Black-faced Go-away-bird), the comical White-bellied Go-away Bird, Abyssinian Scimitarbill, Red-and-yellow and D’Arnaud’s Barbets, Von der Decken’s Hornbill, Eastern Grey Woodpecker, Pangani Longclaw, Northern Pied Babbler, Eastern Violet-backed Sunbird, Swahili Sparrow, Golden-backed Weaver, the extraordinary Straw-tailed Whydah and Reichenow’s (or Kenya Yellow-rumped) Seed-eater.
-The restricted-range Sombre Nightjar can also be found here on occasion.
+Tarangire has a rich and diverse avifauna, but the prime specialities here are two Tanzania endemics, Ashy Starling and Yellow-collared Lovebird, both of which are common, as well as species restricted to eastern Africa such as Hartlaub’s Bustard (which can be found both here and in central Serengeti), Black-faced Sandgrouse, Red-billed (or African Orange-bellied) Parrot, Bare-faced Go-away Bird (the local form is sometimes split as Black-faced Go-away-bird), the comical White-bellied Go-away Bird, Abyssinian Scimitarbill, Red-and-yellow Barbet, D’Arnaud’s Barbet (the endemic local form is sometimes split as Black-capped or Emin’s Barbet), Von der Decken’s Hornbill, Eastern Grey Woodpecker, Pangani Longclaw, Northern Pied Babbler, Eastern Violet-backed Sunbird, Swahili Sparrow, Golden-backed Weaver, the extraordinary Straw-tailed Whydah and Reichenow’s (or Kenya Yellow-rumped) Seed-eater.

 As we explore the national park, Common Ostriches stride across the open areas and noisy Helmeted Guineafowl, Coqui and Crested Francolins, and Red-necked and restricted-range Yellow-necked Spurfowls scuttle away from the roadsides.
 Raptors are numerous and may well include Black-winged Kite, White-backed, Rüppell’s and Lappet-faced Vultures, Black-chested and Brown Snake Eagles, the seemingly tailless, acrobatic Bateleur, Gabar Goshawk, Tawny, Steppe and Long-crested Eagles, African Hawk-Eagle and the small but fierce Pygmy Falcon.
 Lilac-breasted and European Rollers, Long-tailed Fiscals and Magpie Shrikes scan for insects from prominent perches and Northern Red-billed and African Grey Hornbills fly conspicuously between the trees.